Sarah SteventonAnxiety Specialist & Psychotherapist

 The Amygdala is an almond-shaped mass of nuclei (mass of cells) located deep within the temporal lobes of the brain.
 There are two Amygdalae, one situated in each brain hemisphere.
 The term Amygdala comes from Latin and translates to "almond," because one of the most prominent nuclei of the Amygdala has an almond-like shape.

 It is this collection of nuclei that is involved in the threat reflex.
-And this fear circuitry is essentially a memory system.
+And this circuitry is essentially a memory system.
 Some of our memories are protective but others are of course not helpful, but it cannot differentiate what is useful to you or not, so regardless the memories can cause an activation of the threat reflex.

 There is a process in our nervous system called ‘Neuroplasticity’ which is in essence the nervous system's ability to change in response to experience – but at a cellular level this occurs through a couple of different mechanisms.